CMichael82/liri-node-app/README.md

 	* Date of the Event

 2. "spotify-this-song"
+	If no song is entered, LIRI will default to "The Sign" by Ace of Base.
 	* Artist(s)
 	* The Song's Name
 	* Spotify's Preview Link
 	* The Album that the song is from
-	If no song is entered, LIRI will default to "The Sign" by Ace of Base.

 3. "movie-this"
+	If no movie is entered, LIRI will default to Mr. Nobody.
 	* Title of the movie.
 	* Year the movie came out.
 	* IMDB Rating of the movie.